 What happens if you do get hurt on someone else’s property?
 Will insurance cover your injuries?

 If you have been hurt on someone else’s property and you believe the injury was due to the negligence of the property owner, you should seek legal assistance.
-At the Law Offices of Eugene G. Bruno, we will work with you throughout the case, making sure you get the compensation you deserve.
+At the Eugene Bruno & Associates, we will work with you throughout the case, making sure you get the compensation you deserve.
 We want to make sure your accident-related medical expenses are covered.
 We will also work to recover compensation for lost income if you have to miss work.
 When you need a premises liability attorney in Escondido, you can contact us for a free consultation by clicking here or calling us as 888-278-6688.